cloudify-cosmo/docs.getcloudify.org/content/developer/ide_autocomplete.md

 # Supported IDEs
 We use [SchemaStore](http://www.schemastore.org/json/) open source project to automatically distribute our JSON schema to IDEs

-The integration provides Cloudify Json schema to be auto available in the following IDEs:
+The integration provides a {{< param product_name >}} JSON schema which is automatically available in the following IDEs:

 - IntelliJ IDEA
 - PhpStorm